Fort Vancouver/Officer’s Row

 They are now owned by the City of Vancouver and known as Officer’s Row.
 They are under the management of Key Property Services, who rents the buildings and property as townhouses and business offices.

-Now, some of these homes have a new purpose; housing local businesses while others still remain private residences.
+Now, some of these homes have a new purpose, housing local businesses while others remain private residences.

 From its early beginnings, Fort Vancouver was an important establishment involved in the settling of the Northwest.
-The Fort originally was first established by the British, as a trading post.
-British owned Hudson’s Bay Company moved its western fur trade headquarters operations to the fort, which did a lot to establish Vancouver as a diverse growing community made up of almost a 1000 people, attracting French Canadians, Hawaiians, scots and members of over 30 different American Indian tribes.
+The Fort was originally established by the British, as a trading post.
+British owned Hudson’s Bay Company moved its western fur trade headquarters operations to the fort, which did a lot to establish Vancouver as a diverse growing community made up of almost a 1000 people, attracting French Canadians, Hawaiians, Scots and members of over 30 different American Indian tribes.

 In 1846 the United States government and Great Britain signed a treaty that established an international boundary at the 49th parallel, which allowed the Americans to build their Army Fort Vancouver directly across from the Hudson’s Bay Company’s Fort.

-Beginning in 1849, Fort Vancouver existed as an Army and military administrative headquarters for the Northwest for 150 years, defining the border of the United States.
+Beginning in 1849, Fort Vancouver existed as an Army and military administrative headquarters in the Northwest for 150 years, defining the border of the United States.
 Vancouver Barracks was established in 1849 to defend settlement of the Oregon Territory, offering protection and help for the people living there and for the new settlers coming west on The Oregon Trail.
-For 11 years, they co-existed with Hudson Bay Company, which got a little prickly between the two.
+For 11 years, they co-existed with the Hudson Bay Company, but relations got a little prickly between the two.
 The area that the Army was using slowly spread, even usurping part of a colonial graveyard for a parade field/and housing area.